kennymc-c/ucr2-integration-requests/README.md

 There is also a Core API GUI available at https://*Remote-IP*/doc/core-rest.
 Click on Authorize to log in (username: web-configurator, password: your PIN), scroll down to POST intg/install, click on Try it out, choose a file and then click on Execute.

 Alternatively you can also use the unofficial [UC Remote Toolkit](https://github.com/albaintor/UC-Remote-Two-Toolkit)

+#### Updating

+Since firmware version 2.9.3 there is a build-in update function in the web configurator.
+Go to _Integrations_ in the top menu, on the top right click on _Add new/Install custom_ and check _Update installed integration_ before uploading the new version.

 ### Run on a separate device as an external integration driver